 The last stock on this list is by far the smallest by market cap and asset value, but its juicy dividend yield makes it worthy of consideration.
 The stock has outlived its glory days, but it has been showing some life in the past few years.

 Before the great recession, it used to be one of the most expensive securities on the TSX and had a four-digit price tag.

 The company focuses on identifying, acquiring, and developing renewable energy assets, primarily in Latin America.
 Despite the brutal decimation of its valuation about a decade ago, the company seems stable and even profitable in its current state.

-The balance sheet is strong, and the five years CAGR of 20.5% is the third-highest on this list.
-Right now, it only has two operational projects: one geothermal facility in Nicaragua and a hydroelectric facility in Peru.
+The balance sheet is strong, and right now, it only has two operational projects: one geothermal facility in Nicaragua and a hydroelectric facility in Peru.

 How to buy Canadian Renewable Energy Stocks in Canada